 Have to use vast maritime resources for our progress: PM

-"We have to explore the marine resources from the maritime areas we achieved.
-I believe the announcement of the blue economy will be implemented.
-We have to use the vast marine resources for the socio-economic development of Bangladesh," she said.

-Hasina made the remarks at a function marking the golden jubilee of enacting the law titled "The Territorial Waters and Maritime Zones Act, 1974" at Bangabandhu International Conference Centre (BICC) in Dhaka this morning.
+Hasina made the remarks at an event marking the golden jubilee of enacting the law titled "The Territorial Waters and Maritime Zones Act, 1974" at Bangabandhu International Conference Centre (BICC) in Dhaka.

 "We will have to be cautious in extracting our marine resources and in continuing business and trade using seaways maintaining our foreign policy -- Friendship to all, malice to none."